 The React Native apps deliver a native user experience by using the UI building blocks used by native iOS and Android apps.

-The hot reloading feature provided by the framework helps developers to run new code without recompiling the app.
+The hot reloading feature provided by the framework helps developers to run new code without re-compiling the app.

 And the developers can further enhance the app’s user experience using components written in Java, Kotlin, Objective-C, or Swift.

-In addition to being supported by Facebook, React Native is currently being used by many Fortune 500 companies.
+Besides being supported by Facebook, React Native is currently being used by many Fortune 500 companies.

 The open-source framework allows developers to build iOS and Android apps using a single and shared codebase.